ricketytoc/tp/docs/DeveloperGuide.md

 1. User requests to delete an employee with an index.
 1. EmployeeManager deletes the employee.
 1. EmployeeManager shows an updated list of employees.

-</br>Use case ends.
+Use case ends.

 **Extensions**

 * 1a.
 The given index is invalid.
   * 1a1.
 EmployeeManager shows an error message.

     Use case ends.

 **Use case: UC4 - Edit an employee**